 Enough sunshine to sunbathe for a couple of hours.
-I spend most of the afternoon by the pool talking to the Rolling Stones (among others) gig manager, a stereotypical R and B man with seventies hair.
+I spend most of the afternoon by the pool in my near the airport hotel talking to the Rolling Stones (among others) gig manager, a stereotypical R and B man with seventies hair.
 Very interesting.
 He is from New York, scouting out venues for their next tour.
-He goes home this evening but wants to keep in touch and will show me round next time I go out.
+He goes home this evening, but wants to keep in touch and will show me round next time I go out.
 He says.

 Dinner with two engineers from Nottingham who treat me on their expenses account, so we sample just about every curry and dessert made in India in a kebab restaurant.
 Very tasty, but I fear it is too rapid an induction for my insides.